jonathanawesome/graphiql-prototype/README.md

 #### /apps

 - /ladle
   - An incomplete build-out of a component library based on the design proposal.
 Very much in progress.
+Provides dev environment and views for components from multiple packages.
-  - `pnpm run ladle:serve`
+  - `pnpm ladle:serve`
 - /reference
   - The deployable prototype running a basic vite setup.
-  - `pnpm run ref:dev`
+  - `pnpm ref:dev`

-#### /graphiql
+#### /packages

+##### /core

-- /graphiql-editor
+- /editor

   - The core experience of GraphiQL.
-Can be deployed independently, without any of the plugin bits.
+Meant to be deployed independently, if desired, without any of the plugin bits.
-  - A specific collection of editors (operations, variables, headers, results) that, given a schema URL, allow a user to write operations, provide variables for those operations, and view the results of those operations.
+  - A specific collection of editors (operations, variables,results) that, given a schema URL, allow a user to write operations, provide variables for those operations, and view the results of those operations.
 Importantly, includes "tabs" functionality for organizing different operations (reach out to me on [Discord](https://discord.com/channels/625400653321076807/966768858402816020) if you're wondering why "tabs" is in quotes).
-  - Exports hooks for managing editor state (including "tab" state), global headers, and schema state.
-Schema state management is expanded in the prototype with the schema-switching feature, but would be simplified in the final product because schema switching is a prototyping feature and not a core feature of GraphiQL.

-- /graphiql-test-schema
+- /graphiql

-  - A hook that provides the test schema and some functions used in Ladle stories and testing.
+  - The core component for the full prototype UI.
+  - Pretty simple, just wraps the core `GraphiQLEditor` component from `/editor`along with layout for navigation and plugins.
+  - Provides a hook for managing navigation/active plugin view state.

-- /graphiql-ui-library
+- /ui-library

   - Base React components

+- /useEditor

+  - A [zustand](https://github.com/pmndrs/zustand) store that manages editor state such as editors, models, and tabs.

+- /useHTTPHeaders

+  - A [zustand](https://github.com/pmndrs/zustand) store that manages global http header state and provides intermediate functions for tab headers.
+Quick and dirty, needs refactored.

+- /useSchema

+  - A [zustand](https://github.com/pmndrs/zustand) store that manages schema loading/state and operation execution.

+- /useTestSchema

+  - A [zustand](https://github.com/pmndrs/zustand) store that provides the test schema and some functions used in Ladle stories and testing.

-- /graphiql-utils
+- /utils

   - Shared utilities

-- /graphiql-app
-  - The core component for the full prototype UI.
-  - Pretty simple, just wraps the core `graphiql-editor` component along with layout for navigation and plugins.
-  - Provides a hook for managing navigation/active plugin view state.

 #### /plugins

-> Both Pane and Dialog plugins are composed of three parts, a name, an icon, and some UI.
+> Pane plugins are composed of three parts, a name, an icon, and some UI.
 Pane plugin triggers are displayed at the top of the navigation UI and their interfaces are meant to interact directly with the editor(s).
-Dialog plugin triggers are displayed at the bottom of the navigation UI and trigger full-screen takeovers that do not interact directly with the editor(s).

-- /graphiql-plugin-dialog-settings

-  - App-wide settings management.
-Currently only allows for setting headers to be used for all operations.
-  - Included in the final product as a default plugin.

-- /graphiql-plugin-pane-docs

-  - A simple version of the familiar `Documentation Explorer` experience.
-I hadn't planned on building this, but, while implementing the "Schema Info Overlay" from the new design it felt natural to pull it out into it's own plugin.
-  - Included in the final product as a default plugin.

-- /graphiql-plugin-pane-easy-vars

-  - Provides inputs for setting variable values across tab instances.
-  - The only real example of a "3rd party plugin" and how folks can use exported hooks to build entirely new functionality.
-  - Not a candidate for default inclusion into the final product.

 - /graphiql-plugin-pane-history

   - A placeholder for now.

 - /graphiql-plugin-pane-pathfinder

-  - A first-go at implementing the new docs/docs-explorer/query-builder-ui design.
-I chose a unique name to reduce confusion with existing plugins.
+  - An attempt at implementing the new docs/docs-explorer/query-builder-ui design.
+I chose a unique name to reduce confusion.

+- /graphiql-plugin-pane-settings

+  - A simple plugin for managing app-wide settings

+- /graphiql-plugin-schema-documentation
+  - A plugin that provides the schema reference and definition UIs.
+Additionally, powers the quick docs UI in Pathfinder.